Penny Mac Hydrangea

 Hydrangea macrophylla 'Penny Mac'Item #2375 USDA Hardiness Zone: 5 - 9

-This wildly popular selection requires minimal care, yet provides a prolific display of fantastic mophead flowers repeatedly throughout summer - perfect for the time-pressed gardener!
+This wildly popular selection provides a prolific display of fantastic mophead flowers repeatedly throughout summer - with minimal care.
 Blooms tend to be blue in acid soils and pink in more alkaline soils.
 Mass for a dramatic effect or combine with perennials and shrubs in beds and borders.
 Deciduous.

 - OverviewLight Needs:Partial sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Fast growing, 4 to 6 ft. tall, 3 to 4 ft. wide.